Scytheric/luau-promise/README.md

 This is a forked version of [Evaera's Promise library](https://github.com/evaera/roblox-lua-promise) with type annotations added to allow this library to be used in a strict-mode [Luau](https://luau-lang.org) project.
 Type annotations are imperfect due to limitations with the Luau language, but should at least cover intellisense and basic static analysis.

 Please notify me through the issues section if any issues are encountered related to type safety or crashes.
-Otherwise, please send any issues related to runtime behavior to the [original repository](https://github.com/evaera/roblox-lua-promise).
+Otherwise, please send any issues related to runtime behavior to the [original repository](https://github.com/evaera/roblox-lua-promise), being mindful of differences between this library and the original library.